-Now in 2022 there are over 50 farmers working with established plots.
-They are the first in the Ecuadorian Amazon to show how this incredible technique can regenerate old infertile cattle fields and prevent further deforestation.
-We have been conducting comparison tests inside and outside of the alleys and been having remarkable results.
-We have shown a huge increase in yield of whatever is grown between the alleys (e.g. corn, beans, cucumber, rice, cacao, coffee) and discovered that pineapples are juicier and fruit 2 or 3 times compared to the normal single fruiting, yuca or cassava root (the staple food) is softer and cooks quicker and timber trees also grow quicker and straighter.
+There are now over 50 farmers working with established plots.
+These are the first farmers in the Ecuadorian Amazon to show how this incredible technique can regenerate old infertile cattle fields and prevent further deforestation.
+We have been conducting comparison tests inside and outside of the alleys and been seeing remarkable results.
+We have shown a huge increase in yield from a wide variety of crops grow in the alleys, including corn, beans, cucumber, rice, cacao and coffee.
+Pineapples fruit 2 or 3 times per year as opposed to a single fruiting and the fruit tastes better, too!
+Yuca or cassava root (the staple food) is softer and cooks quicker.
+Timber trees grow quicker and straighter.

 The above cocoa plants are the same age.
 The young plant on the left is grown outside of the Inga alley is smaller and has yet to flower.
 The image on the right is healthy and is producing fruit.

-Cacao comes from the shady forest but now due to demand it is grown as a monoculture.
+Cacao comes from the shady forest.
+Due to demand it is grown as a monoculture.
 Fungal pod rot is a major issue.
-When farmers can no longer afford chemical fungicides they abandon their plantations.
+When farmers can no longer afford chemical fungicides they tend to abandon their plantations.
 We accidentally discovered that some of our farmers who grow cacao (chocolate) right next to their Inga alleys were not experiencing pod rot.
 They also noted the trees were greener, healthier and flowered earlier.

-Not only are we interested in studying the effects on cacao but also the changes in soil: the improvement in soil biodiversity, the nutrient values, the use of biochar from the pollarded wood and carbon sequestration.
-Reading are about to send a student to complete a masters on the project and are currently looking for a Phd student (2022).
+We are also interested the changes in soil within the Inga alleys, particularly the improvement in soil biodiversity and nutrient values.
+We are also interested in the use of biochar from the pollarded wood and its potential for carbon sequestration.
+Reading University have sent a student to complete a masters on the project and are currently looking for a Phd student to study this further.

-The pollarding produces a lot of wood which can be used for biochar in Ecuador where there is cheap gas for cooking.
-Otherwise it is for the cook stove.
+The pollarding produces wood which can be used for biochar in Ecuador where there is cheap gas for cooking

 As our findings come in more people are learning and starting to put in alleys.
-We have expanded into the next province and are looking at partnering with some local organisations who are keen to get involved.
+We have expanded into a second province and are looking at partnering with more local organisations who are keen to get involved.

 So much of the Amazon has already been cut down and turned into grazing land.
 The top soil gets washed away, the cattle compact the land and it is no longer possible to grow food.
-We are showing that this system of Inga alley cropping can regenerate the soil so farmers can once again grow nutritious food without the need for agrochemicals whilst at the same time sequestering carbon and therefore assisting with climate change.
+We are showing that this system of Inga alley cropping can regenerate the soil so farmers can once again grow nutritious food without the need for further forest destruction or agrochemicals.